-We believe that when casks are purchased for a fair price, as a long term investment, and with a comprehensive understanding of how the whisky cask industry works, then casks can be a sound investment.
-We state that with authority because we have sold millions of pounds of casks for our customers; helping them to make between £5,000-£147,000 on casks which they bought for £1,000-£3,000 in the 1990s-2000s.
+We believe that when scotch whisky casks are purchased for a fair price, as a long term investment, and with a comprehensive understanding of how the whisky cask industry works, then casks can be a sound investment.
+We state that with authority because we have sold millions of pounds of casks for our customers; helping them to make from a few thousand pounds to over £1,000,000 over 10 to 30+ years.

 However, experience also shows us that when casks are purchased for more than their market value, as a short-term investment, by consumers who do not have a full understanding of how the whisky industry works then their potential as investments is severely limited, if not removed completely.